 We all need a good chicken curry in a hurry!
-This my most popular recipe on the blog..
-It’s quick tasty, with a
+This my most popular recipe on the blog.
+It’s quick and tasty with a

 few veggies flung in for good measure.
 I haven’t had a child (or adult) refuse it yet.

-sometimes I serve the kids first and turn up the heat on my own by adding a few chopped chilies, topped with fresh coriander.
+Sometimes I serve the kids first and turn up the heat on my own by adding in a few chopped chilies, topping with fresh coriander.